fe-data/fe-docs/docs/usage/events.rst

 The QR code info block on the eTicket will look like the first example if you check the :guilabel:`Default layout` checkbox.
 If unchecked, you can select up to 6 fields in the QR Code info block, by tapping the :guilabel:`Layout fields` box.
 They will appear in the QR Code info block in the order you select them.
+You can drag and drop them to change the order.

 Ticking the :guilabel:`show remaining tickets` checkbox, will display the remaining tickets in the order form.
 Keep in mind, however, that this is a snapshot.
 Once the order form has been compiled, other users may have placed orders, resulting in fewer tickets being available.